Robust and Performance Incentivizing Algorithms for Multi-Armed Bandits with Strategic Agents: Obtaining a Robust Bandit Mechanism

 \section{Obtaining a Robust Bandit Mechanism}

 Here we show how to satisfy robustness.
-Specifically, we define a property which we call sharp adaptivity and show that any sharply adaptive bandit algorithm is robust.
+Specifically, we define a property which we call \emph{sharp adaptivity} and show that any sharply adaptive bandit algorithm is robust.
 I.e., it achieves revenue of $P(n)\ge \honestmean n-o(n)$ for any strategy profile.
-We further, show how UCB and $\epsilon-$greedy both satisfy this property. \begin{definition} \textbf{Sharp Adaptivity}: A MAB algorithm is sharply adaptive if for any given arm $i\neq \honestarm$, if $\E[T_i(n)] \ge \alpha n + o(n)$ where $\alpha>0$ is a constant, then the total expected effort spent by arm $i$ is at least $\E[\toteffort{i}(n)] \ge \alpha (\honestgapi) n - o(n)$, for any possible strategy profile followed by the arms. \end{definition}
+At an intuitive and rough level when using a sharply adaptive algorithm if an arm $i$ is pulled for a linear proportion of the horizon $\alpha n$ where $\alpha$ is a constant, then the total rewards accumulated must be at least at the level of $\honestmean$, if $i$ starts giving lower reward values then the algorithm quickly responds and no longer pulls $i$.
+Now we give the formal definition of sharp adaptivity. \begin{definition} \textbf{Sharp Adaptivity}: A MAB algorithm is sharply adaptive if for any given arm $i\neq \honestarm$, if $\E[T_i(n)] \ge \alpha n$ where $\alpha>0$ is a constant, then the total expected effort spent by arm $i$ is at least $\E[\toteffort{i}(n)] \ge \alpha (\honestgapi) n - o(n)$, for any possible strategy profile followed by the arms. \end{definition}

-We now prove that sharply adaptive MAB algorithms satisfy robustness: \begin{theorem} For any strategy profile and arbitrary cost functions, a sharply adaptive MAB algorithm obtains revenue of $P(n) \ge \honestmean n -o(n)$. \end{theorem} \begin{proof} Consider any strategy profile $S$ then we have:
+We now prove that all sharply adaptive MAB algorithms satisfy robustness.
+This essentially follows since sharp adaptivity implies that if any arm $i \neq \honestarm$ is pulled for a linear proportion of the horizon ($\alpha n$ where $\alpha$ is some constant) then it must have given rewards of at least $\honestmean$ for that proportion ($\honestmean \alpha n -o(n)$), hence the total accumulated rewards through the horizon are at least $\honestmean n -o(n)$. \begin{restatable}{theorem}{theoremrobust} For any strategy profile and arbitrary cost functions, a sharply adaptive MAB algorithm obtains revenue of $P(n) \ge \honestmean n -o(n)$. \end{restatable}

+Interestingly, we prove that UCB and $\epsilon$-greedy are sharply adaptive.
+We note that while \cite{feng2020intrinsic} proved a related robustness result, their analysis is too loose.
+More concretely, in our setting their result implies that if $C_i(n) \leq \alpha (\honestgapi) n$, then $\E[T_i(n)] \leq \beta \alpha n$ where $\beta\ge 3$.
+A bound with $\beta>1$ is not sufficient as it is too loose to guarantee robustness.
+We therefore have to establish the robustness of UCB and $\epsilon$-greedy using different techniques.